January 29, 2026 10 min read

 Monitor Complaint Rates

 Keep your spam complaint rate below 0.1%.
 Gmail and Yahoo both enforce this threshold for bulk senders.
 High complaint rates indicate your recipients do not want your email, which blacklist operators interpret as spam.
+For actionable tactics, see our guide on how to reduce email spam complaints.

 Secure Your Infrastructure